 where Cuc and Cus are the compressive force in concrete and steel resp. and Tu is the tensile force in the steel.

-The depth of neutral axis is $$ x_u = \frac{f_{st} A_{st} – (f_{sc} – 0.447 f_{ck}) A_{sc}}{0.362 f_{ck} b} $$
+The depth of neutral axis is $$ x_u = frac{f_{st} A_{st} – (f_{sc} – 0.447 f_{ck}) A_{sc}}{0.362 f_{ck} b} $$

-- Step 2 : Calculate the factored moment
+Calculate the factored moment

 In this case, we split the total bending moment into two parts.

-$$M_u = M_{u lim} + \Delta M_{u} $$
+$$M_u = M_{ur.max} + \Delta M_{u} $$

-- Step 3 : Design of compression reinforcement
+Design of reinforcement

 Calculate the value of the area of steel in the compression zone using :